 Lubasi is especially impressed by the approach that involves the local people in nature conservation, thereby providing them with new job opportunities.
 "For the population to support us in our sustainable management of the animals, they need to understand better how they too can benefit from the local environmental resources", revealed her colleague Likando Imangolwa.
 This is why "Village Scouts" educate local residents about the value of the natural resources that are taken for granted right on their doorstep.
 The more people can be persuaded of the importance of KaZa, the more responsibly they will use their environment and benefit from tourism.

-To raise awareness about the park among environmentally conscious visitors from abroad, KfW is also supporting KaZa in developing a brand, and it will be present at the ITB Berlin tourism trade fair.
-"Many tour operators, for whom KaZa is an increasingly popular destination, attach great importance to introducing the tourists to the local population", said team leader Piet Kleffmann.
+To raise awareness about the park among environmentally conscious visitors from abroad, KfW is also supporting KaZa in developing a brand, and presenting it at the ITB Berlin tourism trade fair.
+"Many tour operators, for whom KaZa is an increasingly popular destination, attach great importance to introducing the tourists to the local population", states team head Carsten Sandhop.
 This is where Ranger Lubasi plays a role, for example.
 She guides groups of visitors through her park.

 Forging stronger links with the locals is also one of the objectives of KfW subsidiary DEG – Deutsche Investitions- und Entwicklungsgesellschaft mbH, which was accredited by the KaZa Secretariat in March 2014.
 In the long-term, DEG wants to finance privately-run, sustainable accommodation – "lodges" – for environmentally conscious tourists.
 "We have already studied interesting lodge concepts in Namibia, Botswana, Zambia and Zimbabwe", said DEG tourism expert Valentina Zeisler.
 Together with a consultant, she explored the KaZa region for concepts that could be adopted.
 "We were particularly impressed when the impact was immediately visible to us, such as the lodge owners sponsoring schools and first-aid stations.
 It is very important to us that the populations are involved at the lodge locations in the best way possible."